Members of the Responsible Gambling Strategy Board

-Sir Christopher Kelly is Chair of the Kings Fund and of the TPO Foundation.
-He is also the Senior Independent Director on the Board of the Co-op Group board and is on the board of the Office for Budget Responsibility.
+Sir Christopher Kelly is Chair of the Kings Fund.
+He is also the Senior Independent Director on the Co-op Group board, a trustee of the Canal and River Trust and on the board of the Office for Budget Responsibility.
 He was previously chair of the Committee on Standards in Public Life, the NSPCC and the Financial Ombudsman Service.
 Between 1970 and 2001, he was a civil servant, working in HM Treasury, the Department of Social Security and latterly the Department of Health, where he was permanent secretary.

 Professor David Forrest, Professor of Economics, University of Liverpool